 If you use a smart thermostat—like one designed by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting will be determined by the model you have.
 Take a look at the manufacturer’s website for help.
 If you still can’t get your Wi-Fi thermostat to work, call us at 361-265-4371 for heating and cooling service.

 Next, confirm your breaker and furnace switch are on.

 - Find your main electrical panel.
 If you don’t know where it is, look for a gray metal box in your basement, garage or closet.

 - Make certain that your hands and feet are dry prior to touching the panel or breakers.

 - Look for the breaker marked “furnace” or “heat,” and make sure it’s turned “on.”
 If the breaker has tripped, it will be in the middle or “off” position.

-- With one hand, firmly turn the breaker to the “on” location.
-If the breaker instantly trips and pops back to “off,” don’t touch it and get in touch with a team member from Rescue Heating & Air at 361-265-4371 quickly.
+- With one hand, firmly turn the breaker to the “on” position.
+If the breaker instantly trips and pops back to “off,” don't try to reset it and get in touch with a team member from Rescue Heating & Air at 361-265-4371 quickly.

 Regardless of your furnace’s age or brand, it has at least one ordinary wall switch installed on or close to it.